Blog post

 What is refractive error?

-When light enters your eyes, the shape of your eye may prevent the light from focussing on your retina correctly.
+When light enters your eyes, the shape or size of your eye may prevent the light from focussing on your retina correctly.

 So, the information that your brain receives may lack clarity, or your brain may work harder to correct the image.